jina-ai/jina/docs/fundamentals/client/client.md

 ````

-A Client is used to connect to a Flow who processes Documents in an asynchronous and very distributed way.
-This means that the order in which the Requests are processed may not be the exact same order as they are sent by the Client.
+A Client connects to a Flow that processes Documents in an asynchronous and very distributed way.
+This means that the order of the Flow processing the requests may not be the same order as the Client sending the requests.
-However, you can force the order of the results to be deterministic and the same as they enter the Flow by passing `results_in_order` parameter to {meth}`~jina.clients.mixin.PostMixin.post`.
+However, you can force the order of the results to be deterministic and the same as when they enter the Flow by passing `results_in_order` parameter to {meth}`~jina.clients.mixin.PostMixin.post`.

 ```python
 import random